 All statistics shown throughout this page are taken from Longitudinal Education Outcomes (LEO 2017), Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.

 Bournemouth University, Talbot Campus

 3 years (or 4 years with a 30-week placement) full-time

-For September 2019 and September 2020 entry: UCAS 112 - 128 tariff points including a minimum of 2 A levels or equivalent including 32 points in a required subject.
+For September 2019 and September 2020 entry: 112 - 128 tariff points including a minimum of 2 A levels or equivalent including 32 points in one required subject.
 For more information check out our full entry requirements.

 For September 2019 entry: If English is not your first language you'll need IELTS (Academic) 6.5 with a minimum of 6.0 in each component, or equivalent.
 For more information, check out our international entry requirements.